0xZhiyuan99/Panda/README.md

 ## Example Output
-The tool will output the vulnerabilities in the smart contract and the corresponding backtrace.
+The tool will output the vulnerabilities in the smart contract and the corresponding execution backtrace.

 [![Screen Shot][product-screenshot]](https://github.com/Sun-C0ffee/Panda)